-The networks are implemented with Apache MXNet \cite{DBLP:journals/corr/ChenLLLWWXXZZ15} and the training is performed on a single Nvidia GTX 1080 Ti graphics card (GPU).
+The networks are implemented with Apache \textsc{MXNet} \cite{DBLP:journals/corr/ChenLLLWWXXZZ15}, and the training is performed on a single Nvidia GTX 1080 Ti graphics card (GPU).
 A batch size of 384 (1024) is used for the ParticleNet (ParticleNet-Lite) architecture due to GPU memory constraint.
-The AdamW optimizer \cite{DBLP:journals/corr/abs-1711-05101}, with a weight decay of 0.0001, is used to minimize the cross entropy loss.
-The 1-cycle learning rate (LR) schedule \cite{DBLP:journals/corr/abs-1803-09820} is adopted in the training, with the LR selected following the LR range test described in \cite{DBLP:journals/corr/abs-1803-09820}, and slightly tuned afterwards with a few trial trainings.
-The training of ParticleNet (ParticleNet-Lite) network uses an initial LR of $3\times10^{-4}$ ($5\times10^{-4}$), rising to the peak LR of $3\times10^{-3}$ ($5\times10^{-3}$) linearly in 8 epochs, and then decreasing to the initial LR linearly in another 8 epochs.
-This is followed by a cool-down phase of 4 epochs which gradually reduces the LR to $5\times10^{-7}$ ($1\times10^{-6}$) for better convergence.
+The \textsc{AdamW} optimizer \cite{DBLP:journals/corr/abs-1711-05101}, with a weight decay of 0.0001, is used to minimize the cross entropy loss.
+The one-cycle learning rate (LR) schedule \cite{DBLP:journals/corr/abs-1803-09820} is adopted in the training, with the LR selected following the LR range test described in Ref. \cite{DBLP:journals/corr/abs-1803-09820}, and slightly tuned afterward with a few trial trainings.
+The training of ParticleNet (ParticleNet-Lite) network uses an initial LR of $3\times10^{-4}$ ($5\times10^{-4}$), rising to the peak LR of $3\times10^{-3}$ ($5\times10^{-3}$) linearly in eight epochs and then decreasing to the initial LR linearly in another eight epochs.
+This is followed by a cooldown phase of four epochs which gradually reduces the LR to $5\times10^{-7}$ ($1\times10^{-6}$) for better convergence.
 A snapshot of the model is saved at the end of each epoch, and the model snapshot showing the best accuracy on the validation dataset is selected for the final evaluation.